descendant registry

 - Be at least 18 years of age.

-- Have been born after December 18, 1971.
+- Born after December 18, 1971.

 To apply:

-- Download and complete the Descendant Registry application.
+- Complete the Descendant Registry application.

 For more information, contact Doyon, Limited at 907-459-2000 or records@doyon.com